65 Cybele: Physical characteristics

 The first Cybelian stellar occultation was observed on 17 October 1979, in the Soviet Union.
 The asteroid appeared to have an irregular shape, with the longest chord being measured as 245 km, closely matching results determined by the IRAS satellite in 1983 (see below).
 During the same 1979 occultation, a hint of a possible 11 km wide minor-planet moon at 917 km distance was detected, but has since never been corroborated.
 As of 2017, neither the Asteroid Lightcurve Data Base nor Johnston's archive consider Cybele to be a binary asteroid.

 Diameter estimates

-Mean-diameter estimates for Cybele range between 218.56 and 300.54 kilometers.
+Mean diameter estimates for Cybele range between 218.56 and 300.54 kilometers.
 According to observations by the Infrared Astronomical Satellite IRAS in 1983, the asteroid has a diameter of 237.26 km.
 The NEOWISE mission of NASA's Wide-field Infrared Survey Explorer gave a diameter of 218.56 and 276.58 km.
 The largest estimates of 300.54 km is from the Japanese Akari satellite.
 In 2004, Müller estimated Cybele using thermophysical modelling (TPM) to have dimensions of 302 × 290 × 232 km, which corresponds to a mean-diameter of 273.0 km.

+Observations in 2021 show that Cybele's present shape very closely matches what would be expected if it were in hydrostatic equilibrium, in contrast to the other large Cybele asteroids 87 Sylvia and 107 Camilla.
+This suggests a transition point between irregular small asteroids and equilibrium larger bodies at around 1.5 × 1019 kg, and makes it possible that outer Solar System bodies at least 260 km in diameter might have formed in equilibrium (note Saturn IX Phoebe, which at 212 km diameter probably formed in equilibrium).
+However, it is not certain if Cybele's current shape is its primordial one, or if it is the result of a large impact as on the very round 10 Hygiea and 31 Euphrosyne.
+Today no Cybele family is observable, but since Cybele orbits in a rather unstable region, any such family would be dispersed within 2 billion years.
+Cybele's larger density compared to Sylvia and Camilla does somewhat favour the first hypothesis, though.
+(Sylvia and Camilla experienced impacts, as evidenced by their satellites and by the Sylvia family.)